ryqdev/from-rookie-to-trading-pro/README.md

 # from-rookie-to-trading-pro
-My experience and knowledge in trading.
+My experience as a programmer and individual investor.

 - First of all, `delete` short video platforms which are waste of time.